Pearl of the South Pacific: Plot

 Dan Merrill awakens on his boat after a night of drinking to find his former love, Rita Delaine, there with his partner, Bully Hague.
 Appealing to his greed, Rita and Bully coax him into coming along to an island where supposedly they can dive for a hidden treasure of rare black pearls.

 On the island, high priest Michael, a white man, has a son, George, who is about to marry Momu, the daughter of Halemano, the native chief.
 The arrival of the boat carrying Dan, Rita, and Bully interrupts the wedding ceremony.
 Before the interlopers can be repelled, Rita poses as a missionary and George, who has never seen the outside world, persuades his father to welcome her to their isle.

-After a prank during which her clothes are stolen, Rita ingratiates herself with the natives and infatuates George.
+After Rita's missionary clothes are stolen and burned by Momu, Rita ingratiates herself with the natives and infatuates George.
 He shows her a lagoon where the pearls can be found but refuses to dive, calling it taboo.
 Rita laughs and dives in, only to encounter a giant, deadly octopus.

 Dan and Bully become more aggressive in seeking the pearls.
 Dan goes to the lagoon with George and together they slay the octopus.
-George does another dive for the pearls after making a deal with Bully for him to leave but Bully then stabs him in the back and takes the pearls.
+George does another dive for the pearls after making a deal with Bully for him to leave the island and never return, but Bully stabs him in the back and takes the pearls once George surfaces.
 The natives come after the newcomers and kill Bully with a spear.
-Halemano also orders Rita to be put to death, but Dan rescues her.
-He gives back the pearls, however, and decides with Rita to remain there, living on the island, rather than sail away.
+Halemano also orders Rita put to death but Dan rescues her during the process.
+Dan returns the pearls and decides, along with Rita, to remain on the island after their ship is destroyed by fire and explosion by the inhabitants.